ADD YOUR NAME

 Recently, adult watch houses have been used by Queensland Police for the detention of young children.
 Kids need culturally appropriate support services that address the root causes of trauma and disadvantage, not unsentenced detention in adult prison cells.
 This practice must end.

-Amnesty International has warned that this ‘tough on youth crime’ approach from the QLD government and opposition, that puts kids as young as 10 in jail must end, and the age of criminal responsibility must be raised to 14.
+Amnesty International has warned that this ‘tough on youth crime’ approach from the QLD government, that puts kids as young as 10 in jail must end, and the age of criminal responsibility must be raised to 14.
 These dangerous and short sighted ‘tough on youth crime’ policies will only cause more harm to vulnerable children and will not make our communities safer.

-Sign our petition and tell the next government of Queensland to keep kids in classrooms, not prison cells.
+Sign our petition and tell the Government of Queensland to keep kids in classrooms, not prison cells.

 Sign the Petition